MxOdele/AI_Project_3_Group_01/README.md

 |sent_scr |A text column with the generated sentiment classification
 Note: Generated through apply_roberto()|

----
-Instructions for Running the Code:
-1. Clone repository to a local directory.
-2. Ensure necessary API Keys are present in your local `.env`.
-3. Uncomment neccesary `pip install`s as needed from `[notebook]`.
-4. If executing for the first time, uncomment any `gdown` fetch cells and comment out their corresponding `.csv` read ins.
-If, however, you are executing the notebook any subsequent time, comment out all instances of `gdown` fetch requests, and instead utilize their corresponding `.csv` read ins.
-5.  `Run All Cells` to execute the code in every cell of the notebook in sequence.
-Alternatively, each cell may be `Run` on its own, though it is still recommended to run them in order.  *Note: This will launch the application* `SpooderApp™` *in your default browser.*
-6. Consult onscreen guide in `SpooderApp™` interface for use.

 ## Visuals and Graphs
 ![A graph showing the distribution of star ratings](Images/Disribution_of_Star_Ratings.png)